Skjoldrun/Skjoldrun.github.io/docs/wpf/databinding.md

 # Databinding in Views

-Databinding connects datavalues in Views (e.g. TextBox entries) to Properties of the coresponding ViewModel behind the View.
-If the get connected andc configured properly, you can bind their data to be updated if the ViewModel value changes through a method, or update the ViewModel Property if the user changes the data via UI.
+Databinding connects datavalues in Views (e.g. TextBox entries) to Properties of the corresponding ViewModel behind the View.
+If the get connected and configured properly, you can bind their data to be updated if the ViewModel value changes through a method, or update the ViewModel Property if the user changes the data via UI.

 ## Connect View and ViewModel